 Understanding the symptoms of burnout

-Numerous online sources cite different symptoms of burnout, but they all report one thing in common: Burnout almost never occurs overnight.
-Like calluses or sores, burnout is the result of cumulative weeks and months of stress, so it’s harder to spot than many other symptoms.
+Numerous online sources cite different symptoms of creative burnout, but they all report one thing in common: Burnout almost never occurs overnight.
+Like calluses or sores, content creator burnout is the result of cumulative weeks and months of stress, so it’s harder to spot than many other symptoms.
 You might think you’re doing fine, when it suddenly dawns on you that you’re barely able to get out of bed to meet the demands of your audience and your online day.

 That’s why it’s so important to list the various, common symptoms.